-We all rely on services provided by nature, often without realizing it or in ways we don’t fully recognize.
+We all rely on services provided by nature, often in ways we don’t fully recognize.
 Earth Economics identifies and quantifies those benefits to ensure they are included in the decision-making process at all levels, so communities can mitigate risk, increase resilience, and protect their natural capital wealth.

 Our Mission